 How To Get Rid Of Bed Bugs

 Before undertaking any bed bug pest control it is important that you confirm that you have bed bugs as best as you can.
-If after a holiday you have a couple of bites after staying at home this may well be the start of the problem.
+If after a holiday you have a couple of bites when you get home, this may well be the start of the problem.
 It can be quite difficult to locate the bed bug infestation when it is new.
 You are looking for spotting much like in the video below I took recently.

-This is actually the droppings from the bedbugs but of course new infestations take the time to show these droppings as they have to build up.
-It means initially the droppings may not be found but you are still getting bites.
-If a bug is seen please take a picture of it, we are happy to confirm it just get in touch.
+This is actually the droppings from the bed bugs but of course new infestations take their time to show these droppings as they have to build up.
+It means initially the droppings may not be found, but you are still getting bites.
+If a bug is seen please take a picture of it, we are happy to confirm it, just get in touch.

-How to get rid of bed bugs once they’re diagnosed can be done by a few different ways.
-The first two listed below are professional treatments and the third are essentially a culmination of the first two that you could attempt by yourself.
+How to get rid of bed bugs once they’re diagnosed can be done in a few different ways.
+The first two listed below are professional treatments, and the third is essentially a culmination of the first two that you could attempt by yourself.

-In truth a proper bed bug treatment really needs to be carried out by experts.
-There are two main reasons for this, the first is bed bugs themselves are not necessarily the issue it’s more the eggs.
-Killing the bedbugs themselves is very possible however, any sprays used will not penetrate the eggs of an unborn bed bug meaning that when they hatch the situation will continue.
-The second reason a professional treatment is preferable is quite simply the chemicals being used are extremely powerful in some instances highly toxic.
+In truth, a proper bed bug treatment really needs to be carried out by experts.
+There are two main reasons for this.
+The first is bed bugs themselves are not necessarily the issue - it’s more the eggs.
+Killing the bedbugs themselves is very possible, however, any sprays used will not penetrate the eggs of an unborn bed bug meaning that when they hatch the situation will continue.
+The second reason a professional treatment is preferable is quite simply the chemicals being used are extremely powerful and in some instances highly toxic.
 These should never be used without the appropriate PPE (personal protective equipment).
 It is very surprising really the level of chemicals you can purchase over the Internet that quite simply are not safe to use unless you have the full training.